-Reedus, who assumed First Santa Fe’s pastorate in 2017 after serving as pastor of First Baptist Church, Amarillo, for several years, told the Baptist New Mexican that pastoring in a state capital is a “unique opportunity.”
+Redus, who assumed First Santa Fe’s pastorate in 2017 after serving on staff at First Baptist Church, Amarillo, for several years, told the Baptist New Mexican that pastoring in a state capital is a “unique opportunity.”

-Each year, during the state’s legislative session, many legislators choose to worship at First Baptist during their time in Santa Fe, Reedus said.
+Each year, during the state’s legislative session, many legislators choose to worship at First Baptist during their time in Santa Fe, Redus said.
 The annual legislative session typically runs from January to March.

 "It shows that progress can happen when we work together.
 I don't think those bills would have been defeated without those who were willing to work across the aisle and try to really create unity on some of those types of issues.
 That was another thing I was really grateful for - that those men and women were willing to break party lines and unify and work with people in the other party on issues that they believed in,” he added.

 Even so, while he could get swept up in the political world of Santa Fe, Redus told the BNM that he continually emphasizes the centrality of Scripture in all arenas of life.
 At First Baptist, "the Bible is determining the teaching and preaching agenda, and therefore, it's God's agenda and not ours,” he said.